 connecting marine engineering, hydromechanics and controls

-In 2011 I returned to the Netherlands and joined Damen Shipyards at their Headquarters in Gorinchem.
-As a member of the R&D department, besides performance predictions and development of prediction tools, I was involved in a great number of worldwide ship trials, focussing on noise and vibration, manoeuvring behaviour and system performance.
-With the experience of those ship trials and the earlier experience with HIL in my rucksack I was the instigator of a first (small) HIL capability at the shipyard, which has developed tremendously and successfully since then.
+In 2011, I joined Damen Shipyards at their Headquarters in The Netherlands as a member of the R&D department.
+I worked on various projects, including performance predictions, development of prediction tools, and ship trials worldwide, focusing on noise and vibration, manoeuvring behaviour, and system performance.
+I initiated a small HIL capability at the shipyard, which has since developed significantly.

 From 2015 to 2020, I was a member of the Marine Engineering Department of Delft University of Technology, where I focused on the dynamic behaviour of ship (propulsion) systems.
 During that time, I was involved in several innovative projects, such as connecting simulated propulsion concepts to model-scale hydrodynamic test equipment in a towing tank, full-scale parameter identification of ship propulsion systems, and combining haptic technology developed at the Delft Haptics Lab with maritime applications.

 Throughout my career, I have noticed that the integration of ship systems is becoming increasingly challenging due to rising system complexity and the lack of good multidisciplinairy communication tools.
 Proper integration, when done systematically and correctly from an early stage, can improve the quality and performance of the total system, saving time and cost during the commissioning and sea-trials phase and throughout the whole life cycle.
 To this end, I have found that pragmatic use of MBSE and SYSML diagramming techniques can help significantly.